 Step 2: Disable All Plugins

-- Once connected, you’ll see a list of files and folders on your server.
-Navigate to the folder that contains your WordPress installation.
-This is usually named after your website or something like “public_html” or “www”
+- Find your WordPress folder on the server.
+This is usually named after your website or something like “public_html” or “www.”

 - Inside your WordPress directory, find and open the “wp-content” folder. (steps mentioned above)

-- Right-click on the “plugins” folder and select “Rename.”
+- Rename the “plugins” folder.
 Change the name to “plugins-disabled.”
 This action will deactivate all plugins because WordPress won’t recognize the renamed folder. (steps mentioned above)

 Step 3: Check Your website